vansh1925/GPUverse/README.md

 Remote Access – Renters can access rented GPUs via SSH/VNC after a successful transaction.

-This platform aims to democratize access to high-performance computing, making AI development more cost-effective and accessible.
+This platform aims to democratize access to high-performance computing, making AI development more cost-effective and accessible